-- Trading assets and Trading liabilities; - Investment Securities-AFS; - · Certain Securities purchased under agreements to resell; - Loans held-for-sale (measured at the lower of amortized cost or fair value); - Certain Deposits, primarily structured certificates of deposit.
+- Trading assets and Trading liabilities; - Investment Securities-AFS; - Loans held-for-sale (measured at the lower of amortized cost or fair value); and - Certain Deposits, primarily structured certificates of deposit.

 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability (i.e., the exit price) in an orderly transaction between market participants at the measurement date.